-As stated, to overcome herbicide-resistant weeds Monsanto has suggested applying glyphosate with more toxic chemicals like 2,4-D. 2,4-D is a member of the phenoxy family of herbicides manufactured from chloroacetic acid and from 2,4-dichlorophenol produced by chlorination of phenol.
-The process creates contaminants; e.g. isomers, dioxins, 67 monochlorophenol, and other polychlorophenols and their acids.
+2,4-D is a member of the phenoxy family of herbicides manufactured from chloroacetic acid and from 2,4dichlorophenol produced by chlorination of phenol.
+The process creates contaminants; e.g. isomers, monochlorophenol, and other polychlorophenols and their acids.

-Developers are now aiming to release transgenic crops resistant to those more toxic herbicides, for example, 2,4-D and dicamba which belong to a chemical class associated with increased rates of diseases, including non-Hodgkin lymphoma.
+Developers are now aiming to release transgenic crops resistant to those more toxic herbicides.
+For example, 2,4-D and dicamba which belong to a chemical class associated with increased rates of diseases, including non-Hodgkins lymphoma.
 They are highly toxic to broadleaf crops, including many common fruit and vegetable crops, and more prone to air dispersal than glyphosate.
 Increased use is likely to harm neighbouring farms and uncultivated areas and inevitably result in wider use of these problematic herbicides.